kendall-creator/7more-app/README.md

 A comprehensive mobile application built with Expo and React Native to help nonprofit organizations manage their volunteer coordination and participant mentorship programs.

+## 🔥 LATEST UPDATE: Mentor Contact Tracking Statistics - November 19, 2025

+**Date:** November 19, 2025
+**Status:** ✅ COMPLETE

+### What Was Changed:
+- Added mentor contact tracking statistics to Mentor Dashboard header
+- Shows number of participants that need to be contacted (initial, attempted, unable)
+- Shows number of participants that have been contacted (active mentorship)
+- Clean visual design with gray and green status cards

+---

-## 🔥 LATEST UPDATE: Public Production Deployment Package Ready - November 18, 2025
+## Previous Update: Public Production Deployment Package Ready - November 18, 2025

 **Date:** November 18, 2025
 **Status:** ✅ DEPLOYMENT PACKAGE READY